A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia

-One of the key factor underlying the massive success of large language models (LLMs) is their ability to encode and effectively recall a wealth of factual knowledge embedded in their parameters \cite{heinzerling-inui-2021-language,alkhamissi2022review, meng2023locating}.
-Then, what elevates LLMs beyond promptable static repositories of knowledge is their capacity to adapt to new information and instructions provided in the context \cite{NEURIPS2020_1457c0d6}.
+One of the key factors underlying the massive success of large language models (LLMs) is their ability to encode and effectively recall a wealth of factual knowledge stored in their parameters \cite{heinzerling-inui-2021-language,alkhamissi2022review, meng2023locating}.
+What elevates LLMs beyond promptable static repositories of knowledge is their capacity to adapt to new information and instructions provided in the context \cite{NEURIPS2020_1457c0d6}.

-Ideally, the LLM should integrate information from the context with the static parametric knowledge to provide responses that robustly align with the intention communicated by the user in the prompt.
+Ideally, the LLM should integrate information from the context with static parametric knowledge to provide responses that robustly align with the intention specified in the prompt.

 However, the in-context information can often contradict the internal parametric knowledge \cite{yu2023characterizing}.
 Since the internal knowledge reflects only a partial snapshot of the state of the world at training time, enriching the context with up-to-date factual information is one of the most promising directions to keep the model relevant in a changing world \cite{10234662, yao2022react}.
 This is the main idea behind retrieval-augmented generation (RAG) \cite{rags, pmlr-v162-borgeaud22a, mialon2023augmented}.
-However, this sets the model in a state of tension between factual recall and in-context grounding; then, the success of such prompting methods hinges on the model's ability to accurately decide when to ignore its parametric knowledge.
-Unfortunately, \citet{yu2023characterizing} argued recently that LLMs often prefer their parametric knowledge, especially larger ones.
+However, this puts the model in a state of tension between internal factual recall and in-context grounding (from the retriever); thus, the success of such prompting methods hinges on the model's ability to accurately decide when to ignore its internal parametric knowledge. \citet{yu2023characterizing} argued recently that LLMs, especially larger ones, often prefer their parametric knowledge.

-Motivated by these observations, our work aims to study the mechanisms involved in grounding and factual recall for scenarios of practical importance: when there is a conflict between the two.
-We hypothesize that different modes of information processing are triggered when the LLM engages in factual recall compared to when it grounds generation in the context, and that these modes can be distinguished by the patterns of neural activation.
+Motivated by these observations, our work aims to study the mechanisms involved in grounding and factual recall for the practically important scenario where the two conflict.
+We hypothesize that different modes of information processing are triggered when the LLM engages in factual recall from its parameters compared to when it grounds generation in the context, and that these modes can be distinguished by the patterns of neural activation.